 - They may use their Tricare insurance.
 (Which pays for as many sessions as needed to provide relief or resolve the situation for the soldier).

 - They may pay for sessions with cash or check and not use either their Tricare insurance or their Employee Assistance Program.
 (They may pay for as many sessions as they can afford)

 Insurance vs. the Employee Assistance Program (EAP) for the active duty soldier.
 Again, dependents and retirees can use their Tricare Insurance by simply making an appt off post.
 They do not need to worry about using the EAP.
 The Employee Assistance Program is for the employee (the active duty soldier).

 Tricare is the insurance (managed health care) program for military, dependents and retirees.
 (It replaced the previous CHAMPUS plan).
 The TRICARE Management Activity (TMA) contracts with several large health insurance companies.
-The company Healthnet provides services for Tricare North Region, which includes the Ft.
+The company Humana provides services for Tricare East Region, which includes the Ft.
 Bragg area.

 Advantages of using Tricare Insurance: